-The Bootleg Fire continues to actively burn on the Fremont-Winema National Forest, approximately 15 miles northwest of the town of Beatty, Oregon.
+The Bootleg Fire started on July 6th.
+The fire is on the Fremont-Winema National Forest, approximately 15 miles northwest of the town of Beatty, Oregon.
+The Log Fire started on July 12th.
 On July 20, the Log and Bootleg Fires merged into one.
-All acreages and statistics reflect the combined fire.
+All acreages and statistics reflect the combined fires.
+Currently, fire activity has been minimal and crews continue to patrol and monitor the Bootleg, Walrus, and Yainax Fires.
+The Yainax and Walrus Fires started on August 5th within the initial attack jurisdiction area of the Bootleg Fire.

 Major roads are open, although the national forest remains closed.
 Drivers should expect increased traffic in the area from fire equipment and are asked to use caution driving in the area.
 For information related to travel routes and closures, check https://tripcheck.com.